 Later he started to work as an independent for, among others, Erco lighting, also from Germany.
 Gangkofner also designed lamps in the 1960s for Reininghaus & Co from Lüdenscheid, Germany which won several iFdesign awards.
 He died in Munich (München), Germany in 2003.

 Lamps in the movies!

-A Peill + Putzler mushroom table lamp was used as a prop in the erotic comedy film Bedside Dentist from 1971.
+A Peill + Putzler mushroom table lamp was used as a prop in the comedy film Bedside Dentist from 1971.
 The original Danish name is Tandlæge på sengekanten.

 A Peill + Putzler mushroom table lamp was used as a prop in the 1975 American political thriller film Three Days of the Condor.
 A film directed by Sydney Pollack starring Robert Redford and Faye Dunaway.